 Storage

-Store quinoa bowl in an air-tight container for 3-4 days in the refrigerator.
-It can also be stored in the freezer in an air-tight freezer-safe container for up to 6 months.
-If freezing, store in individual meal prep containers for easy thawing, if possible.
+Store the quinoa bowl in an airtight container in the refrigerator for 3-4 days.
+It can also be stored in the freezer in an airtight freezer-safe container for up to 6 months.
+If freezing, store in individual meal prep containers for easy thawing.

 Top tip